-Credit for up to twelve (12) semester hours of graduate-caliber course work taken at another institution may be transferred toward the requirements for the master's degree at South Dakota School of Mines and Technology.
-Such credit from institutions external to the South Dakota regental system must be reviewed and approved by the student's committee and by the graduate dean.
+Credit for up to twelve (12) semester hours of graduate-caliber course work taken at another institution may be transferred toward the requirements for the Master's degree at the South Dakota School of Mines and Technology.
+Such credit from institutions external to the South Dakota Regental system must be reviewed and approved by the student's committee and by the Dean of Graduate Education.

-The dean of graduate education shall notify the director of Academic and Enrollment Services in writing of the credits to be accepted and inserted on the student's transcript.
+The Dean of Graduate Education shall notify the Director of Academic and Enrollment Services in writing of the credits to be accepted and placed on the student's transcript.
 An official transcript received directly from the issuing institution to support the request is required.
 The transferred course number, title, and semester hours will be entered on the student's transcript.
-Credits transferred from an institution outside the South Dakota regental system may be used to reduce graduation requirements, but will not affect the cumulative GPA earned at South Dakota School of Mines and Technology.
+Credits transferred from an institution outside the South Dakota Regental system may be used to reduce graduation requirements, but will not affect the cumulative GPA earned at the South Dakota School of Mines and Technology.